Marianna Simnett: Exhibitions

-Simnett has had solo exhibitions at Institute of Modern Art, Brisbane, Frans Hals Museum, Haarlem, Kunsthalle Zürich, Copenhagen Contemporary, Museum für Moderne Kunst, New Museum in New York among others.

-She has had group exhibitions at the Ming Contemporary Art Museum Shanghai, Serpentine Gallery in London.
+Simnett has had solo exhibitions at galleries including Institute of Modern Art, Brisbane, Frans Hals Museum, Haarlem, Kunsthalle Zürich, Museum für Moderne Kunst, and New Museum, New York.
+She has had group exhibitions at the Ming Contemporary Art Museum, Shanghai, and Serpentine Gallery in London.

 Awards

 In 2014 she won the Jerwood Foundation's Jerwood/FVU Awards.
 Jerwood commissioned The Udder (2014) and Blood (2015).